hhat-lang/hhat_lang/README.md

 How to Use
 ------

 To set up the language in your package manager you can use one of the following methods.
-(It is recommended to have anaconda_ installed with Python 3+ (preferably Python 3.8).)
+(It is recommended to have [anaconda](https://www.anaconda.com/products/individual) installed with Python 3+, preferably Python 3.8.)

 * Run `pip3 install -e .` in the root folder